Wichita Transit: History

+Fares increased by 50 cents in 2011 and major changes to the route network took place in March 2016.
+The system introduced the first battery electric buses in Kansas on December 12, 2019.
+Route 200, which served Greenwich and Webb roads, was eliminated August 16, 2025.

 Services

+A Wichita Transit Q-Line electric bus.

 Transit Services operate 17 fixed route bus lines and 17 demand-response paratransit routes.
 They report about two million yearly fixed-route trips and 320,800 yearly disabled paratransit trips.

-Using a few replica trolleys, the city also operates the Q Line shuttle service through downtown and adjoining areas, in conjunction with the Wichita Downtown Development Corporation (chiefly during recreational days/hours, typically evenings and weekends, and during major conventions downtown).
+Using a few replica trolleys, the city also operates the Q-Line shuttle service through downtown and adjoining areas, in conjunction with the Wichita Downtown Development Corporation (chiefly during recreational days/hours, typically evenings and weekends, and during major conventions downtown).
+In May 2021, the Q-Line replica trolleys were replaced by electric buses.
 City buses, including the imitation trolley cars, are sometimes available for charter.